aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/get-max-range/_index.md

 ```

 ## **Getting max display range**
 When we export all data from the worksheet to HTML, PDF, or images, we need to obtain an area containing all visible objects, including data, styles, graphics, tables, and pivot tables.
-The following codes show how to render the max display range to HTML:
+The following code shows how to render the max display range to HTML:

 ```cpp
 #include <iostream>